kkirstein/proglang-playground/README.md

 Go is a mainly imperative programming language with a static type system.
 Go has a strong emphasis on concurrency via channels, aka goroutines.

+# Fortran

+Fortran is an imperative programming language, well establised for scientific computing and other number-crunching tasks.

 # Frege

 Frege is a Haskell implementation for the Java Virtual Machine (JVM).